NORTH-EASTERN AREA HEADQUARTERS

 99288 ACW Parry MBE of 27 Crown Street, Toowoomba, Qld.

 Gwen Stark was a WAAAF, Staff Officer, at North-Eastern Area Headquarters RAAF.

 Do you know any of the above ladies?
 Or anyone else who worked at North Eastern Area HQ?

 North Eastern Area Headquarters Officers Mess

 UPDATE:- I spoke to Fay Moore on 25 July 2001.
 Fay was a WAAAF who lived in the WAAAF barracks in Anne Street.
-Fay told me that the Officers Mess was in the building next door to the North East Area Headquarters in Sturt Street.
+Fay told me that the Officers Mess was in the building next door to the North-Eastern Area Headquarters in Sturt Street.
 The old RAAF Recruiting building which has since been demolished.

 relocate Area Command HQ in Townsville